syedgalib/docker-php-starter/README.md

 ## Exit
-To stop the application, navigate to `docker` directory in the terminal and run
+To stop the application, open the terminal in the root directory and run
 ```shell
 docker compose down
 ```